 Cancer Health Disparities Initiative

 In recent decades, treatments for cancer have improved and deaths due to cancer have decreased.
-But unfortunately, not all Americans benefit equally from these successes.
-Many groups in Wisconsin and nationwide – often defined by where they live, by their income, race, ethnicity, education or sexual orientation – experience a greater burden of cancer along the continuum from prevention to detection, diagnosis, treatment, survivorship, to end-of life.
+But unfortunately, not all Americans benefit from these successes.
+Many groups in Wisconsin and nationwide experience a greater burden of cancer along the continuum from prevention to detection, diagnosis, treatment, survivorship, to end-of life.

 Mission

-The Mission of the Cancer Health Disparities Initiative (CHDI) is to partner with communities, UW and Carbone Cancer Center faculty to reduce inequities in cancer burden through research, outreach, education, and training.
+Partner with communities, UW and Carbone Cancer Center faculty to reduce health outcome differences in cancer burden through research, outreach, education, and training.

 Goals

-• Implement community outreach, education, and program development and evaluation activities with underserved communities
+• Implement community outreach, education, and program development and evaluation activities with impacted communities

-• Promote increased recruitment of underrepresented populations into UWCCC clinical care and research
+• Promote increased recruitment of populations affected by differences in cancer health outcomes into UW Carbone clinical care and research

 What we do